HackRank/Glitch-Effect/README.md

 Generated coins must wait 120 blocks to mature before they can be spent.

-There are two ways to send mon
+There are two ways to send money.